He entered into marriage with Mabel McCloy (1888-1945 ).

 Circa 1942, when she was 29 years of age, she was employed as a legal secretary or paralegal in the Uniontown offices of Assistant District Attorneys Linn V. Phillips and Thomas A. Waggoner Jr. Their quarters were in the Fayette Law Building.

-She married Carl Bartram Shelley (1893-1972), the son of Kirk and Mary E. (Gosneil) Shelley.
+She was united in matrimony with Carl Bartram Shelley (1893-1972), the son of Kirk and Mary E. (Gosneil) Shelley.
 Carl's parents owned and operated the Central Hotel in Steelton, so his growing-up years would have been filled with learning about the nature and whims of human beings who came in and out of the establishment, set against the backdrop of running a business.

 Carl was a graduate of Dickinson College of Law.
 The 1973 book Profiles from the Susquehanna Valley, authored by Paul B. Beers, says that Carl "tended bar at his father's Central Hotel on Saturday nights and taught Sunday school at St. John's Lutheran Church the following mornings.
 The 5-foot-3 Shelley, a typical Steelton roughneck with a quick wit and uncommonly fast mind, went on to be the district attorney of Dauphin County for 14 years, longer than anyone, and then a judge for 10 years."